Summit Elevation (m): 2936

 When Rick did the peak in 1991, he did it as a 40km day trip from Johnston Canyon via the Ink Pots and Mystic Pass trail.
 Phil and I would do the same, except we had some additional challenges.
 Firstly, it was obvious that the access creek was much more damaged and choked than when Rick did it.
 Secondly, we had a Covid-19 related issue to deal with that nobody else has had (yet) – the highway to Johnston Canyon was closed to traffic.
 We’d have to bike an additional 4.5km each way for a total of 9 additional kms on top of the ~40 we’d be walking!
 After my previous days efforts I wasn’t sure about this aggressive plan, but you only live once and the conditions were perfect for an attempt so I was committed to giving it my best efforts.
 I joined Phil at his house at a reasonable time on Wednesday at around 07:30 which gave me 5 or 6 hours of sleep to recover (!!).
 We arrived at the parking spot at the Castle Resort junction near hwy 1A and proceeded to prepare ourselves for the long day ahead.
 We agreed on light packs – no ax or ‘pons, no carrying water.
 We’d literally be in a creek for a good part of the day and weight savings were key to keeping this day reasonable and enjoyable.
 After many similar trips already in 2020 including the very first one of the year, 52km up Haunted Peak, we felt that we were very prepared.
 We started from the parking lot on our bikes, heading quickly up hwy 1a past the watchful eyes of the park attendants guarding the closure.

 The bike ride was very easy and quick and soon we were marching up the trail to Johnston Canyon and the Ink Pots from Hillsdale Meadows.
 Phil had run this trail earlier in the year and was fairly certain of a shortcut route, which we took successfully – cutting almost 1km off the approach.
 Where the main trail does a huge curve right there is a sign showing a hiker following it.
 There is another smaller trail going straight with no sign.
 Taking the straight trail is much nicer than sticking to the road and much quicker too.
 Once hooking up with the well traveled Johnston Canyon trail (totally empty thanks to Covid-19) we continued on to the Ink Pots.
 They looked old and tired as we strolled past – I wasn’t even tempted to take photos despite them being completely devoid of other humanoids. 🙁 This prompted an interesting discussion on Parks Canada, the current state of things in the parks and how bad humans are for the environment, literally loving it to death.
-The usual discussions that we end up having time and time again, recognizing full well that we are part of the problem too… 10km into our day we crossed Johnston Canyon on a good bridge and continued along the trail towards Larry’s Camp and the Mystic Pass trail junction.
+The usual discussions that we end up having time and time again, recognizing full well that we are part of the problem too… 10km into our day we crossed Johnston Creek on a good bridge and continued along the trail towards Larry’s Camp and the Mystic Pass trail junction.
 The camp was empty and we soon reached the junction, turning right up to Mystic Pass and our access creek.
 If I’m perfectly honest about it at this point I was a little concerned about my body.
 My knees were bothering me a bit after the long hard day the day previous and I really hoped they’d hold up for the remainder of the day!

 Less than 1km up the Mystic Pass trail we continued straight while the trail curved right and crossed our access drainage.
 We’d made pretty good time so far, taking 2 hrs to reach the infamously overgrown and tangled mess of a creek.
 The small stream started on the right note with a pretty clear left hand bank and even a very faint intermittent trail.
 This obviously didn’t last long!
 Soon the creek starting living up to its reputation.